Sahilkumar78/book-store/README.md

-After doing this project  you will not be able to learn mern stack but you will also be able to think how to approach any website with smae logics every time.
+After doing this project  you will not be able to learn mern stack but you will also be able to think how to approach any website with same logics every time.